MrLoh/thesis-davidson/manuscript.md

 - Overview of this section
 -->

 In this section I will first discuss the relevance of the Turing Test for Philosophy of Mind and for Davidson specifically.
 I will then argue where Davidson agrees with Turing, where his criticism of Turing applies, and in how far I think this criticism does Turing justice.
-The section ends in an exposition of Davidson's proposal for a modified Turing Test.
+The section ends in an exposition of Davidson's proposal for a modified Turing Test that provides a necessary condition for thought.

-## Relevance of Turing's Test for\ Davidson's\ Philosophy\ of\ Mind
+## Relevance of Turing's Test for\ Davidson's\ Philosophy\ of\ Mind {#relevance-philmind}

 <!--